Capabilities and ChromeOptions

 ChromeDriver driver = new ChromeDriver(options);

-Since Selenium version 3.6.0, the ChromeOptions class in Java also implements the Capabilities interface, allowing you to specify other WebDriver capabilities not specific to ChromeDriver.
+Since Selenium version 3.6.0, the ChromeOptions class in Java also implement the Capabilities interface, allowing you to specify other WebDriver capabilities not specific to ChromeDriver.

 ChromeOptions options = new ChromeOptions();